Cleaning Licence Singapore: What Every Homeowner Should Know

 What is a Cleaning Licence in Singapore?

-To obtain a cleaning licence, companies must meet several key requirements:
+To obtain a cleaning licence Singapore, cleaning companies must meet several requirements:

-• Ensure all cleaners have completed the Singapore Workforce Skills Qualifications (WSQ) training modules relevant to their job roles
+• Ensure all cleaners complete relevant Singapore Workforce Skills Qualifications (WSQ) training

-• Implement the Progressive Wage Model (PWM) for the cleaning sector, which establishes minimum wage levels based on skills, productivity, and career advancement
+• Implement the Progressive Wage Model Singapore (PWM), setting minimum wages based on skills and experience

-• Maintain proper employment contracts and salary records
+• Maintain proper employment contracts and accurate salary records

-• Implement documented cleaning processes that meet industry standards
+• Put in place documented cleaning procedures that meet industry standards

-• Adopt workplace safety and health protocols to protect their employees
+• Follow workplace safety and health protocols to protect cleaners

 Why Cleaning Licences Matter for Homeowners